Vidit-Jain/ClanAttack/README.md

 `W` - Wizard (1 x 1) (Range = 7)

-## Bonus
-### Assignment 1
-- King's Leviathan Axe - Implemented
-- Creative feature - Implemented audio for multiple actions, such as
+Audio effects has also been implemented for multiple actions, such as
 - King, Queen attack
 - Barbarian, Archer, Balloon attack
 - Cannon, Wizard tower attack
 - Rage, Heal spell

-### Assignment 2
-- Archer Queen's Eagle Arrow - Implemented